When and Where to View the Best Fall Foliage in PA

 For the best views: Take a self-guided auto tour or learn about the battle from a licensed guide who will lead you to the best sights and help you understand the battlefield from the comfort of your own vehicle.

-To learn more about fall foliage in Pennsylvania, check out the visitPA website.
-Be sure to follow us on Facebook, X, and Instagram for more PA inspiration.
-Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update.
+For opportunities to see more fall foliage in PA, check out the VISIT PA website.
+Be sure to follow us on Facebook, X, Pinterest, Instagram, Threads, YouTube, and TikTok to stay up-to-date on even more great trip ideas and places to visit around the state.
+Don’t forget to sign up for our monthly PA travel e-newsletter so you never miss an update!

 share or pin this article